Tehesuma007/Cardiovascular-Disease-Prediction/README.md

-# **Title:** Cardiovascular Disease Prediction
+# Title: Predicting Heart Disease Using Machine Learning

-## **Overview:**
+## Overview:
-This notebook is a binary classification problem that utilizes various Python-based machine learning and data science libraries in an attempt to build a machine learning model that will be used to build a simple web application capable of predicting whether or not someone has heart disease based on their last clinical parameters.
-Below is the approach we are going to follow:
+This is an end to end binary classification project that seeks to predict if a patient has heart disease or not based on medical attributes provided in the dataset.
+We are going to build our model using the following classifiers: Logistic Regression Classifier, KNeighbors Classifier and Random Forest Classifier

 ## Approach
 1. Problem definition